NBA Playoff Advisory - KTVZ

 BKN–Mavericks-Doncic’s Time

 LAKE BUENA VISTA, Fla. — Dallas coach Rick Carlisle played with Larry Bird.
 He coached Jason Kidd.
 And he puts Mavericks’ star Luka Doncic’s game, his vision, his awareness in the same breath with two of the best players who ever took the floor.
 The NBA’s triple-double champion this season is about to make his playoff debut, and there’s no doubt that he’s ready.
 By Basketball Writer Tim Reynolds.
-UPCOMING: 750 words, photos, video by 3 p.m.
+Sent: 750 words, photos

 Also: